fatalaijon/ske-restaurant/README.md

 2. Team: Fatalai Jon

-3. A menu ordering system for restaurant, including graphical UI.
+3. A menu ordering system for a restaurant, including a graphical UI and order tracking.

-4. The application lets a restaurant customer (or anyone) choose items to order from a graphical menu of choices, divided into categories.
+4. The application lets a restaurant customer (or anyone) choose items to order from a graphical menu of choices, divided into categories, and place an order.
 Categories may be, for example, main dishes, side order, beverages, and dessert.
 It is intended to show only a limited selection of food items.

-    The application involves use of objects, collections, graphical UI using JavaFX (if we can learn it well enough), and file I/O.  It is only the end-customer interface and doesn't include interface for sending orders to cook, accounting, or payments.
+Main features and course knowledge used are:
+    * Object-oriented.
+Uses objects for instances of everything.
+    * Uses collections (List and Map) for menu.
+    * JavaFX for graphical UI.
+    * Cloud document database for orders (maybe).

+5. Vision: a simple ordering system that is easy to use.
+The UI should make it clear to customer what he can do at each step, and be familiar (look similar to other apps).
+This work serves as a prototype for me to learn how to design and implement a menu ordering app for a small restaurant.
-5. Mockup to be added.
+    * Mockup to be added.